JumesP/JumesP/README.md

 Currently working on learning React, Typescript, Tailwind and NextJS, due to its popularity and ability to progress my Javascript skills.

-My main projects are is a cookie clicker app, learning basic vanilla Javascript skills before working moving to frameworks.
-I've also worked on some small python projects like my Calculator App and Reading Timer!
+My main projects are is a todo app, learning basic vanilla Javascript skills before working moving to frameworks.
+I've also worked on some small python projects like my Calculator App and Reading Timer and my cookie clicker clone!

 Dispite all of this, currently on a break from coding to complete assignments!

-At Uni im currently learning NodeJS, ExpressJS, Bootstrap, JQuery and MongoDB, and Jupyter for Software testing.
+At Uni im currently learning:
+  - Java, JavaFx, Object Orientated Programming,
+  - ML including data analytics using Weka
+  - Cyber Security and Risk Management

 Thank you for reading